 In Q4 2022, a sample redesign was introduced as part of a broader transformation of the LFS.
-The frame for the redesigned sample is the list of dwellings created from the 2022 Census of Housing and Population.
-The telephone number and ID number of the head of household of all occupied residential dwellings were obtained during the 2022 Census of Population and Housing.
+The frame for the redesigned sample is the list of dwellings created from the 2022 Census.
+The telephone number and ID number of the head of household of all occupied residential dwellings were obtained during the 2022 Saudi Arabia Census.
 The LFS frame consists of all residential dwellings at the time of the 2022 Census, whether occupied, vacant or under construction.
-This frame is used for the Q4 2022 LFS sample selection.
+This frame is used for selection of the LFS sample from Q4 2022 onwards.